Robber Gets Absolutely Trucked

 Quick Summary

-Using a vehicle to strike someone is considered deadly force.
-Legally, it should generally only be employed to stop an immediate deadly threat to oneself or others to avoid potential prosecution.
+Using a vehicle to strike a suspect is legally classified as deadly force.
+To avoid prosecution, such an action should generally only be employed when facing an immediate deadly threat to yourself or others, as determined by the circumstances.

 Chapters